unhammer/lfgalign/README.markdown

   target args/adjuncts, and target arguments with source args/adjuncts (excluding adj-adj links): `argalign` (if given LPT tables, this removes combinations where at least one link is non-LPT)

+- `outer-pred` creates a fake "sentence pred" with id -1, that has 0 as an argument and, as adjuncts: any unreferenced preds in the f-structure (preds that are not arguments/adjuncts reachable through 0)

 - `f-align` combines the above and recursively tries to align all arguments in all permutations of argument-argument/adjunct pairs,